-The non-member rate for this workshop is $109 and the member rate is $82.
+The non-member rate for this workshop is $109 and the member rate is $89.
+This class fee includes two caregivers.
 Click here to purchase your membership today.

 We strongly recommend that you complete your prenatal education no later than your 36th week of pregnancy.
 Starting this course between weeks 28-32 will allow you time to comfortably integrate the content into your birth preparation and further explore topics that spark your interest.

 Note: Many classes fill up quickly!
 If you would like to take our Childbirth Prep 6 Week Series you may need to begin prior to 28 weeks.

 If you would like to attend this workshop virtually, CLICK HERE to register.

 This workshop is designed to support and educate pregnant people and their partners about the process of breast/chest-feeding, and give the birthing person the tools they need to successfully begin nursing their newborn with confidence.

 During this class the following topics will be covered:

 -Health benefits to the lactating parent and baby